JulienCouzinie/Grafolana/README.md

 #### Database
 - PostgreSQL

-You can use the [docker compose file](docker-compose.yml) to quickly spin up a PostgreSQL container o
+You can use the [docker compose file](docker-compose.yml) to quickly spin up a PostgreSQL container.

 #### Backend
 - Python 3.10+